httpEduardo/mikue-scanner-network/README.md

-# ✨ Welcome to Your Spark Template!
+# Spark Template
-You've just launched your brand-new Spark Template Codespace — everything’s fired up and ready for you to explore, build, and create with Spark!

-This template is your blank canvas.
-It comes with a minimal setup to help you get started quickly with Spark development.
+This repository provides a minimal Spark template designed to help you start developing, testing, and scaling Spark applications quickly and efficiently.

-🚀 What's Inside?
+## Overview

+The Spark Template serves as a clean starting point for new projects.
+It includes only the essential setup required to run Spark in a local development environment, allowing you to focus on building your application logic without unnecessary overhead.

+## What’s Included

-- A clean, minimal Spark environment
+- Minimal and clean Spark project structure
-- Pre-configured for local development
+- Pre-configured environment for local development
-- Ready to scale with your ideas
+- Ready to be extended and scaled according to your needs

-🧠 What Can You Do?

-Right now, this is just a starting point — the perfect place to begin building and testing your Spark applications.

-🧹 Just Exploring?
-No problem!
-If you were just checking things out and don’t need to keep this code:

-- Simply delete your Spark.
-- Everything will be cleaned up — no traces left behind.

-📄 License For Spark Template Resources
+## Getting Started

+1. Open the repository in your Codespace or local environment.
+2. Review the existing structure to understand the baseline setup.
+3. Start adding your Spark jobs, configurations, and dependencies as required.

+This template intentionally avoids opinionated patterns to give you full flexibility in defining your architecture.

+## Usage Notes

+- This repository is intended as a starting point, not a finished solution.
+- You are free to modify, extend, or restructure it to fit your project requirements.
+- If you are only exploring and do not intend to continue, you can safely delete the repository.
+No residual resources will remain.

+## License

-The Spark Template files and resources from GitHub are licensed under the terms of the MIT license, Copyright GitHub, Inc.
+The Spark Template files and resources are licensed under the MIT License.

+Copyright © GitHub, Inc.